 Conclusion

-A well-executed change control process is essential for maintaining project timelines, collaboration, and budget.
+An effective change control process is essential for maintaining project timelines, collaboration, and budget.
 By effectively managing change requests and involving key stakeholders, project managers can safeguard project integrity, mitigate risks, and ensure successful project completion.
 Incorporating change control software further enhances these efforts by automating workflows, boosting performance, and allowing project managers to focus on strategic decisions that lead to project success.